Adam Sisman

 Adam Sisman (born 17 March 1954) is a British writer, editor and biographer.
 He received the National Book Critics Circle Award for his second book, Boswell's Presumptuous Task.
-He is a Fellow of the Royal Society of Literature and an Honorary Professor of the University of St Andrews.
+He was elected a Fellow of the Royal Society of Literature in 2015 and is an Honorary Professor of the University of St Andrews.

 Life

 Sisman was born in London in 1954, the eldest child of David and Marjorie Sisman.
 He attended St Paul's School and then the University of Sussex, where he read history.
 After graduating, he worked in book publishing before becoming a writer.
-In 1979 he married Robyn Sisman, who died in 2016.
+In 1979, he married Robyn Sisman, who died in 2016.
 They have two daughters.